A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Experiment

 \subsection{Comparisons with State-of-the-Art}

-Figure~\ref{fig:TMperformance} shows the accuracy impact of small timesteps, for both ECC-SNN and 2017-SNN.
-We plot the accuracy of 10 epochs when the CNN training is almost converged, i.e., when the accuracy does not fluctuate significantly with the advance of epochs.
-For 2017-SNN, a smaller timestep may lead to significant performance drop.
-For example, the accuracy of 2017-SNN@256T is around 92.5\%, while 2017-SNN@128T is around 91.5\%, a 1\% accuracy gap.
-On the other hand, ECC-SNN does not experience significant accuracy drop. \emph{This observation supports our view that we may not need a significant amount of energy (here, the timesteps) to reach an acceptable level of accuracy loss}.

-Figure~\ref{fig:TMTScomparison} presents a comparison between 2017-SNN, RMP-SNN, and ECC-SNN on both accuracy and energy consumption with respect to the timesteps.
-First of all, both RMP-SNN and ECC-SNN perform better than 2017-SNN, in terms of the timestep to reach near-zero accuracy loss.
-Second, ECC-SNN is better than RMP-SNN(0.9) and competitive with RMP-SNN(0.8) in terms of reaching near-zero accuracy loss under certain latency.
-More specifically, both ECC-SNN and RMP-SNN(0.8) require 128 timesteps and RMP-SNN(0.9) requires 256 timesteps.
-Third, both RMP-SNN(0.8) and RMP-SNN(0.9) consume much more energy, measured with MOps, than ECC-SNN.
-Fourth, ECC-SNN does not consume significantly more energy than 2017-SNN.
-The last point is further exhibited in Figure~\ref{fig:TM2017comparison}, where we compare only ECC-SNN with 2017-SNN.
-We can see that, only a minor energy consumption increase from 2017-SNN to ECC-SNN, but ECC-SNN can achieve near-zero accuracy loss with much smaller timesteps.
-These observations reflect exactly the results we summarise in Table~\ref{tab:methods}.
-That is, RMP-SNN(0.8) and ECC-SNN are the best in achieving near-zero accuracy loss with small timesteps, but RMP-SNN requires significantly more spike operations than the other two methods.
-Therefore, \emph{ECC-SNN achieves the best when considering both energy consumption and latency for near-zero accuracy loss}.
+Figure~\ref{fig:TMTScomparison}A presents a comparison between 2017-SNN, RMP-SNN, and ECC-SNN on both accuracy and energy consumption w.r.t. the timesteps, on VGG-16 and CIFAR-10.
+We note that, both RMP-SNN and ECC-SNN outperform 2017-SNN, in terms of the number of timesteps to reach near-zero accuracy loss.
+Furthermore, ECC-SNN is better than RMP-SNN(0.9) and competitive with RMP-SNN(0.8) in terms of reaching near-zero accuracy loss under certain latency.
+Specifically, both ECC-SNN and RMP-SNN(0.8) require 128 timesteps and RMP-SNN(0.9) requires 256 timesteps.
+Importantly, we note that, both RMP-SNN(0.8) and RMP-SNN(0.9) consume much more energy, measured with MOps, than ECC-SNN.
+Actually, ECC-SNN does not consume significantly more energy than 2017-SNN.
+Similar results can be extended to large dataset such as ImageNet.
+Moreover, to investigate further into the energy consumption, Figure \ref{fig:TMBNIMAGENET}B presents a comparison with 2017-SNN.
+All the above results show that ECC-SNN significantly reduces the latency, easily reaches the near-zero loss, and costs a minor increase on the energy.

-Figure~\ref{fig:TMBNCIFAR10} considers the impact of working with batch-normalisation layer (and bias) and different datasets.
-We only compare with 2017-SNN because RMP-SNN does not work with BN. {ECC-SNN can achieve similar accuracy performance by using 2x less operations and 3x less latency.
-ECC-SNN without BN can achieve lower operations, even though there is an increase on the latency.} We can see that, with the same amount of energy (MOps), the consideration of BN on ECC-SNN leads to increased accuracy loss and reduced number of timesteps.
-On the other hand, considering larger dataset (CIFAR-100 vs CIFAR-10) will lead to a different situation, i.e., with the same amount of energy, CIFAR-100 leads to decreased accuracy loss and increased number of timesteps.